 DHS Rule on Family Detention: The Dept. of Homeland Security (DHS) announced a new rule on Aug.
 21, 2019 that would allow indefinite detention of immigrant families and undermine the 1997 Flores Agreement.
 The rule is set to go in to effect Oct.
 22, 2019.
 This rule was blocked in the court in Sept.
 2019.

 DHS Rule on Public Charge – Admissibility: On Aug.
 14, 2019, DHS published a final rule changing the definition of public charge when determining admissibility.
-Implementation of the rule has been blocked by the courts.
+DHS announced it would begin implementing this rule on Feb.
+24, 2020.
 See the PICC Public Charge toolkit for more information.

 DOJ Reorganization of EOIR: On Aug.
 26, 2019, the Dept. of Justice (DOJ) proposed a rule that would reorganize the Executive Office for Immigration Review (EOIR), eliminating the Office of Legal Access Programs (OLAP) and placing the Recognition and Accreditation Program under an Office of Policy.
 Legal advocates are concerned this will reduce access to information and representation within immigration courts.
 The comment period ends Oct.
 25, 2019.

 DOJ Rule on Public Charge – Deportability: The DOJ released a draft notice of rulemaking to change the public charge ground for deportability.
 An official notice of rulemaking has not been issued yet, and until the proposed rule is published there are no firm details on the rule.

 USCIS Ends Deferred Action for People Facing Serious Medical Conditions: In August, 2019, the administration announced it would no longer consider requests for deferred action for people facing serious medical conditions.
 Following litigation and advocacy, the administration reversed this decision and will resume consideration of medical deferred action requests on a case by case basis.